Simmarith/displayBoxes/README.md

 ###Custom
 The custom box is the most simple implementation.
 You just have to modify the content, update, state and positioning properties and your good to go.
-This is currently the only working type, more will get added soon.

 ```
 {